 - Won’t suffer from interference or sporadic audio drops

-- Stream your sessions on YouTube or Twitch and don’t want wires in the shot
+- Can stream your sessions on YouTube or Twitch without wires in the shot

 In addition, if you’re trying to take full advantage of the 3D Audio capabilities of the PS5, then we recommend checking out our roundup of the best PS5 headsets instead.
 Regardless of the game or console you’re playing, you’ll want to make sure you’re dropping in with one of the best gaming headsets.
 See our picks, below.